Skip to main content

 shutoff_on_idle: 10

-This feature should be combined with RunStrategy: RerunOnFailure via vm.Spec to prevent the instance from automatically powering back on once shutoff.
-Additionally, boolean flag Autologon should be set to true, as the idle tracker runs within the user context.
+This feature should be combined with RunStrategy: RerunOnFailure via vm.Spec to prevent the instance from automatically powering back on after it shuts down.
+Additionally, the Boolean flag Autologon should be set to true here, as the idle tracker runs within the user context.

 Configure Readiness Probe

-The CoreWeave Cloud UI adds a Readiness Probe to Windows Virtual Servers by default to better communicate when start-up procedures have completed.
+In order to clearly communicate when start-up procedures have completed, the CoreWeave Cloud UI adds a Readiness Probe to Windows Virtual Servers.
 Windows images include a simple TCP listener on default port 1337 to communicate with the Kubernetes API.

 Learn more about Readiness Probe configuration in Configuration Options: Operating System and Root Disk.